project-evolve-listserve/home/_questions/free_time.md

 Play Squash/badminton/table tennis
 Eat!</p> -----
 <p>I like to go listen to live music, hike, take photos, bird watch, find good wine and coffee.</p> -----
+<p>I don't have much free time- as a musician/composer/educator there is always more to be doing, writing, planning, etc. All "time off" comes with a side of guilt!</p> -----